dotnet/AspNetCore.Docs/aspnetcore/performance/response-compression.md

 For more information, see the [IANA Official Content Coding List](http://www.iana.org/assignments/http-parameters/http-parameters.xml#http-content-coding-registry).

-The middleware is capable of reacting to quality weighting (`qvalue`) factors when sent by the client.
+The middleware is capable of reacting to quality value (qvalue, `q`) weighting when sent by the client.
 For more information, see [RFC 7231: Accept-Encoding](https://tools.ietf.org/html/rfc7231#section-5.3.4).

 Compression algorithms usually have a tradeoff between the speed that they can compress a response and the effectiveness of the compression.
 The middleware defaults to the fastest compression level, which might not produce the most efficient compression.
 If the most efficient compression is desired, the middleware can be configured for optimal compression.